katewoodsnow/spell-checker/README.md

 # spell-checker

-This is project2 for Introduction to Computer Science, The Unversity of Manchester.
+This is project2 for Introduction to Computer Science, The University of Manchester.